The Shepherd's Crown: Plot

 Tiffany Aching is busy running her steading and taking care of the people of the Chalk.
-Jeannie, the Kelda of the Nac Mac Feegle, is worried that she's overworked.
+Jeannie, the Kelda of the Nac Mac Feegle, is worried that she is overworked.
 When Granny Weatherwax, Tiffany's mentor, dies, she leaves everything to Tiffany, who becomes the first among equals of the witches.

 Geoffrey, the third son of Lord Swivel, is well educated, vegetarian and a pacifist.
 He is dissatisfied with hunting practices he considers barbaric, and after a confrontation with his father, heads towards Lancre, intending to become a witch.

 Meanwhile, in the domain of the Elves, Peaseblossom senses that the passing of Granny Weatherwax has weakened the barriers between the realms.
 When a goblin shows the faerie court what the humans are capable of with iron and the status that goblins have achieved, Peaseblossom usurps the Queen, intending to reenter the human world and reestablish the elves' power.

-Tiffany, spread thin tending to the Chalk and Granny Weatherwax's old steading, employs Geoffrey as a backhouse boy and starts teaching him.
-He and his goat get on well with everybody, and Tiffany dubs him a calm-weaver.
-Intending to help old men have some autonomy from their wives, he introduces the idea of sheds.
+Tiffany, spread thin tending to the Chalk and Granny Weatherwax's old steading, employs Geoffrey as a "backhouse boy" and starts teaching him.
+He and his goat get on well with everybody, and Tiffany dubs him a "calm-weaver".
+Intending to help old men have some autonomy from their wives, he introduces the idea of sheds (an idea he originally got from his maternal uncle).

 Nightshade, the former Queen of the Elves, is found by the Feegle stationed on the Chalk at the gateway to fairyland.
 Her wings had been ripped off before she had been forcibly ejected from her world.
 The Feegles restrain her until Tiffany arrives and takes her in on her family farm.
-While there, she decides to carry as a talisman the shepherd's crown, or fossilised Echinoid, that had been in the Aching family for many generations.
-Tiffany attempts to teach Nightshade what it is to be human and the motivations of kindness.
+While there, Tiffany decides to carry as a talisman the shepherd's crown (a fossilised echinoid) that had been in the Aching family for many generations.
+She tries to teach Nightshade what it is to be human and the motivations of kindness.